midas-network/flu-scenario-modeling-hub_resources/Rd5_datasets/README.md

-The data in this file provides estimates for weekly flu admissions (derived from `"previous_day_admission_influenza_confirmed"`), and in-patient flu deaths (`"previous_day_deaths_influenza"`), as well as hospital coverages (no hospitals reporting each week) for each outcome. ote that the dataset was paused in May 2024 so there will be no recent data for calibration.
+The data in this file provides estimates for weekly flu admissions (derived from `"previous_day_admission_influenza_confirmed"`), and in-patient flu deaths (`"previous_day_deaths_influenza"`), as well as hospital coverages (no hospitals reporting each week) for each outcome.
+Note that the dataset was paused in May 2024 so there will be no recent data for calibration.